kyriri/top5-library/stories.md

 [ ] ...plus any custom value already on the database.

 [x] The cards have a read status toggle button
-[ ] ...and cards have different colors according to this status.
+[ ] ...and cards have different colors according to this status [ ] ...and it updates the status and color automatically

 [x] In the main card, all non-empty fields are showing, so it stretches down, but up to a limit, after which I can scroll the content.
 [x] With uber long titles, it scrolls down as well.
 [x] With super big zooming, I can still read the cards.

 [x] There's a little bin icon in each card
+[ ] ...that appears on hover
-[ ] ...that I can click and it removes the card
+[x] ...that I can click and it removes the card
 [ ] ...and it prompts for confirmation. (task at https://javascript.info/arrow-functions-basics)

 (how to make user input safe?)